bees-hive/elegant-git/docs/commands.md

  operate a flow of work management
-    obtain-work          Checkouts a remote branch matching by a name. accept-work          Applies a branch on top of `master` branch.
+    obtain-work          Checkouts a remote branch matching by a name. accept-work          Incorporates a branch on top of the `master`.

  release new versions
     show-release-notes   Prints a release log between two references.